The Urban Fly Fisher

 Oh and Alex’s mobile turned up, it was in his net attached to his back.
 It must have fallen in there when he was taking a leak.
 I wonder what he would have done if he had caught a trout of a few pounds and then seen the mobile dangling just above the water, the trout about to be lost due to trying to get the phone out the net - probably let the insurance kick in I would imagine- its only a phone.

-4 Responses to “Dramatic Entrances and Dramatic Exits”
+4 thoughts on “Dramatic Entrances and Dramatic Exits”

 No excuses- go now !!!